Nykster/MobiquityQACodeChallenge/README.md

 ## How to execute

-In order to run the tests, these things are needed:
+Requirements to run test:
-1. Java 11 or greater
+1. Java 8
-2. Maven (tested with the latest version)
+2. Maven

 4. to run the tests pointing to a local server run the command `mvn clean verify`
 5. to run the tests pointing to the official [server deployment](https://jsonplaceholder.typicode.com/) run the command `mvn clean verify -Denvironment=production`